AdobeDocs/experience-manager-65.en/help/assets/adding-dynamic-media-assets-to-pages.md

 You can edit the following setting by selecting **[!UICONTROL Configure]** in the component.

 * **[!UICONTROL Viewer Preset]** - Select an existing viewer from the Viewer preset drop-down menu.
-Use Video360VR for end users who use virtual reality glasses.
-Includes basic video playback controls and social media features.
-Use Video360_social which includes basic video playback controls.
+Use `Video360VR` for end users who use virtual reality glasses.
+It includes basic video playback controls and social media features.
+Use `Video360_social` that includes basic video playback controls.
 Video rendering is done in stereo mode.
 Manual point-of-view control is off but gyroscopic control is on.
 There are no social media features.

-If the viewer preset you are looking for is not visible, check to ensure that it is published.
+If the viewer preset you were looking for is not visible, check to ensure that it is published.
 Be sure you publish viewer presets before you use them.
 See [Managing Viewer Presets](/help/assets/managing-viewer-presets.md).

-### Using HTTP/2 to delivery Dynamic Media assets {#using-http-to-delivery-dynamic-media-assets}
+### Using HTTP/2 to deliver Dynamic Media assets {#using-http-to-delivery-dynamic-media-assets}

 HTTP/2 is the new, updated web protocol that improves the way browsers and servers communicate.
 It provides faster transfer of information and reduces the amount of processing power that is needed.
-Delivery of Dynamic Media assets can now be over HTTP/2 which provides better response and load times.
+Delivery of Dynamic Media assets can now be over HTTP/2 that provides better response and load times.

 See [HTTP2 Delivery of Content](/help/assets/http2.md) for complete details on getting started using HTTP/2 with your Dynamic Media account.